I have a mental health problem. Should I start talking about it?

 - Be ready for lots of questions...or none: The person you are talking might have lots of questions or need further formation to help them understand.
 Or they might feel uncomfortable and try to move the conversation on – if this happens it’s still helpful that the first step has been taken.

-- An initial reaction might not last: The person might initially react in a way that’s not helpful – maybe changing the subject, using clichés rather than listening.
-But give them time.
+- An initial reaction might not last: The person might initially react in a way that’s not helpful – maybe changing the subject, or responding with unhelpful advice or clichés rather than listening.
+But give them time - it might be the first time they've ever had a conversation about mental health.

 - Have some information ready: Sometimes people find it easier to find out more in their own time – why not have one of our leaflets to hand?